StarFilledSky/Velo-scripts/README.md

 ### PB

 a script for retrieving your latest new lap pb on a map and making it the ghost. doesn't entirely work for club V. don't know why leaderboards is like that for that map.

+### fps

+drops your fps to 60 when not in game and to 300 when in game would suggest adding this line to the run.lua file in the scripts folder to have it run from when you start speedrunners `run("fps")`